apache/pulsar-client-node/README.md

 This library works only in Node.js 10.x or later because it uses the [node-addon-api](https://github.com/nodejs/node-addon-api) module to wrap the C++ library.

-## Prebuilt binaries

-The module uses [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) to download the prebuilt binary for your platform, if it exists.
-These binaries are hosted on ASF dist subversion.
-The following targets are currently provided:

-Format: `napi-{platform}-{libc}-{arch}`
-- napi-darwin-unknown-x64.tar.gz
-- napi-linux-glibc-arm64.tar.gz
-- napi-linux-glibc-x64.tar.gz
-- napi-linux-musl-arm64.tar.gz
-- napi-linux-musl-x64.tar.gz
-- napi-win32-unknown-ia32.tar.gz
-- napi-win32-unknown-x64.tar.gz

-`darwin-arm64` systems are not currently supported, you can refer `How to build` to build from source.

 ## How to install

 > **Note**